 - High-complexity lab

 - Sedation for adults and children

-And once you leave our facilities, The Urgency Room has a large library of at-home aftercare videos for you to reference even after you’ve left our in-person care.
-Before, during and after illness, The Urgency Room has your well-being as our first priority.
+The Urgency Room also has a large library of at-home aftercare videos for you to reference after you’ve left our in-person care.
+Before, during, and after illness, The Urgency Room has your well-being as our first priority.

-If you’re in need of emergency care in the Twin Cities, look no further than The Urgency Room and avoid the crowds and long waits with your typical emergency room.
-Our facilities are owned and operated by members of the Emergency Physicians Professional Association, our board-certified physicians are here for you when you need medical care the most.
-We’ll always provide you with exceptional emergency care closer to home.
+Looking for fast, trusted medical care in the Twin Cities?
+The Urgency Room can help you avoid the crowds and long waits of typical emergency rooms.
+Our facilities are owned and operated by members of the Emergency Physicians Professional Association.
+Our board-certified physicians and staff are here for you when you need medical care the most.